 It is one of the earliest cast-iron structures of its kind.

 Leinster House was erected in 1745.
-Designed by Richard Cassels for the Duke of Leinster today it is seat of the two Houses of the Oireachtas (National Parliament), comprising Dáil Éireann (the House of Representatives) and Seanad Éireann (the Senate).
+Designed by Richard Cassels as a residence for the Duke of Leinster, today it is the seat of the two Houses of the Oireachtas (National Parliament), comprising Dáil Éireann (the House of Representatives) and Seanad Éireann (the Senate).

-The public are admitted when the Parliament is not sitting.
+The public is admitted when the Parliament is not sitting.
 Advance notice is required.

 Molly Malone Statue

 The Molly Malone statue is located at the end of Grafton Street, opposite Trinity College.
-Molly Malone was a semi historical/legendary figure who was commerated in the song 'Cockles and Mussels', a Dublin anthem.
+Molly Malone was a semi-historical/legendary figure made famous by the song 'Cockles and Mussels', a Dublin anthem.

-She worked as a fishmonger but also as a working girl and died in one of the outbreaks of cholera that regularly used to sweep the city of Dublin.
+She worked as a fishmonger but also as a prostitute and died in one of the outbreaks of cholera that regularly used to sweep the city of Dublin.

 St. Stephen’s Green was formerly common land that was enclosed in 1663.
-One of Dublin’s best attractions this 9 hectare public park is full of colourful flowerbeds, shrubberies and walks, the lake acting as a central focal point for all visitors, its resident ducks very well fed as a consequence.
+One of Dublin’s most famous attractions, this 9 hectare public park is full of flowerbeds, shrubberies and walks.
+The lake is a central focal point for all visitors, its resident ducks very well fed as a consequence.